Montserrat Volcano Observatory

 The Montserrat Volcano Observatory (MVO) is a volcano observatory which is located on the Caribbean island of Montserrat, where the Soufrière Hills volcano (SHV) has been actively erupting since 1995.

 The MVO staff describe their activities as working to reduce the impact of volcanic activity by monitoring, researching, educating, and advising.

-The MVO building is situated in the village of Flemmings, in the parish of St. Peter, in the northern part of the island.
+The MVO building is situated in the village of Flemmings, near Salem in the parish of St. Peter, in the west of the island.

 History

-An operational base was established by the UWI Seismic Research Unit (SRU) immediately following the first phreatic explosions on 18 July 1995.
+An operational base was established by the University of the West Indies Seismic Research Unit (SRU) immediately following the first phreatic explosions on 18 July 1995.
 Various scientists and scientific organizations contributed in the following years, organized at various times by the SRU and British Geological Survey (BGS).
 The Observatory was officially established as an organization by the Montserrat Government in 1999.
 It is currently managed by the Seismic Research Centre, University of West Indies.